zturtleman/spearmint-patch-data/README.md

   * RTCW and ET window icons based on wet.svg image from zenthought.org.
   * World of Padman window icon based on icon.svg image from World of Padman 1.6.
   * rtcwcommon/scripts/common.shader and ui_wolf.shader are edited versions to fix syntax from RTCW pak0.pk3.
-  * q3test-1.06 and q3test-1.08/scripts/gfx.shader are edited versions to fix syntax.
+  * {q3test-1.06, q3test-1.08, s3quake3}/scripts/gfx.shader are edited versions to fix syntax.

 The following use M+ Outline Fonts (M+ 1c Bold), for font license see M+FONTS_LICENSE.txt.